Bhutan Snowman Trek with Jakar Festival

 Bhutan, ancient and nevĀer colĀoĀnized, is borĀdered by ChiĀna, Tibet and India, and is a conĀstiĀtuĀtionĀal monarĀchy.
 TraĀdiĀtionĀal BudĀdhist valĀues are the founĀdaĀtion of govĀernĀment, busiĀness and perĀsonĀal life.
 The phiĀlosĀoĀphy of āāGross NationĀal HapĀpiĀnessā guides the govĀernĀment and the forĀmer King statĀed, āāGross NationĀal HapĀpiĀness is more imporĀtant than Gross NationĀal ProdĀuct.ā Bhutan is cauĀtious in allowĀing growth and develĀopĀment and tourism is strictĀly limĀitĀed to mainĀtain the counĀtryās prisĀtine valĀleys and peaks of the EastĀern Himalaya.

 Our tour of Bhutan starts in the town of Paro, locatĀed in a lush valĀley of rice terĀraces and white paintĀed monasĀterĀies and temĀples that popĀuĀlate the hillĀside.
-We visĀit one of the most famous monasĀterĀies in Bhutan, TakĀstang GomĀpa.
+We visĀit one of the most famous monasĀterĀies in the world, TakĀstang GomĀpa.
 Known as the āāTigerās Nest,ā TakĀstang is perched on the side of a cliff 3,000 feet about the valĀley floor.

 Have a Question?
 Contact Us!